 No more cookie bleed

-Each Aurum node runs in its own browser partition with its own cookies, storage, and login state.
+Each account runs in its own browser partition with its own cookies, storage, and login state.
 Open eight at once and none of them know the others exist.

-Run dozens of Aurum back-office accounts side by side on one desktop.
-Each one in its own isolated browser session, signed in already, credentials kept in your OS keychain.
-No more eight-Chrome-profile chaos.
-No cloud holding your logins.
+Run dozens of Aurum back-office accounts side by side on a single computer.
+Every account is a node on the board; double-click and it opens in its own isolated browser session, already signed in.
+No logging in and out.
+No eight-Chrome-profile chaos.
+Credentials live encrypted in your OS keychain — never a cloud holding your logins.

 When Aurum returns its 403 with a Retry-After, BoardFleet reads the real cooldown and shows you a live countdown.
 The Fill button hides until the block lifts, then comes back on its own.
 No retry-storms.
 No guessing what Aurum is annoyed about this time.

-Each Aurum node runs in its own browser partition with its own cookies, storage, and login state.
+Each account runs in its own browser partition with its own cookies, storage, and login state.
 Open eight at once and none of them know the others exist.

 Drag nodes, draw lines between sponsor and partner, group families, drop sticky notes on top.
 Replaces the spreadsheet you've been pretending tracks this.